 Display visibility and brightness in outdoor lighting

-Each generation of our rugged handheld computer models are designed to provide the best available display technology for outdoor visibility and function.
-Available display technologies have improved over time, as is visible on the latest generation of our products.
+Each generation of our rugged handheld computer models is designed with the best available display technology for outdoor visibility and function.
+Available display technologies have improved over time, as is visible in the latest generation of our products.

-Although using a NIT rating or lumens measurement are common methods to rate the brightness or luminance of displays, it is not a good measure of how viewable the display is in an outdoor setting.
-Display technology (reflective, transmissive, transflective) and bonding process (LOCA, drybond, no-bond) are bigger factors in how viewable it is in natural lighting.
-A display that has a high measurable brightness can still provide a poor outdoor viewing experience due to the display technology and bonding process.
-Similarly, you can have a display technology such as e-ink with no measurable brightness and yet be highly visible outdoors.
-These are just a few factors that contribute to the outdoor viewing experience.
+Although NIT ratings measured in candela (one candlepower) per square meter (1cd/m2) are commonly used to compare device displays, they are not good measures of how viewable the display is in an outdoor setting.
+Luminance is not a measurement of display viewability, it only measures how much light is being emitted by the display.
+A display that has a highly measurable brightness can still provide a poor outdoor viewing experience due to the display technology and/or bonding process.
+Similarly, you can have a display technology, such as e-ink, with no measurable brightness that is highly visible outdoors.

 Some specific conditions can potentially cause the display to be less visible than normal.
 Such conditions can include (but may not be limited to) the following.